Obstructive Sleep Apnea In Children

 Is your child snoring at night?
 Mouth breathing when sleeping?

 Sweating heavily?
-Moody, cranky or showing behavioural
+Moody, cranky or showing behavioral

 problems during the day?
 These are symptoms of sleep apnea in children